-To be eligible, schemes must have been completed by the 31st December of the previous year and they must, of course, lie within the boundaries of the City of Portsmouth.
+To be eligible, schemes must have been occupied / in use by the 31st December of the previous year and they must, of course, lie within the boundaries of the City of Portsmouth.
 The categories in which we seek an annual winner are:

 Best new building